onecode369/andyHandy/README.md

 ### All these animations are of single line
 <img src="https://github.com/onecode369/andyHandy/blob/master/docs/animations.gif" width="30%"/>

-## How to add BasicAnkoLibrary to your app
+## How to add AndyHandy Library to your app
 ---

 ### To get this library into your app: